 Company Overview of Potomac Electric Power Company

-Potomac Electric Power Company, a regulated public utility, engages in the transmission, distribution, and supply of electricity in the District of Columbia and various portions of Prince George’s county and Montgomery county in suburban Maryland.
-As of December 31, 2011, it distributed electricity to 788,000 residential, commercial, and government customers, which included 257,000 in the District of Columbia and 531,000 in Maryland.
-The company was incorporated in 1896 and is based in Washington, the District of Columbia.
+Potomac Electric Power Company, a regulated public utility, is engaged in the transmission, distribution, and supply of electricity in the District of Columbia and various portions of Prince George’s County and Montgomery County in suburban Maryland.
+The company was incorporated in 1896 and is based in Washington, District of Columbia.
 Potomac Electric Power Company is a subsidiary of Pepco Holdings, Inc.

 Washington, DC 20068

 Chief Executive Officer of Pepco Energy Services Inc and President of Pepco Energy Services Inc

 Region President of Pepco

 Pepco Holdings, Inc., Potomac Electric Power Company, Delmarva Power & Light Company, and Atlantic City Electric Company, Enter into an Amendment and Consent to Second Amended and Restated Credit Agreement